kingzinhu/Carmesina-BOT/README.md

 # Carmesina
- A Discord BOT made in C3, used to lear programming.
+ A Discord BOT made in C#, used to learn programming.